-Will a foster client need their own room?
+Will a foster client need his or her own room?

-Do I have to take any client you call me about?
+Do I have to take any client you contact me about?

 Do you offer financial compensation?

-What kind of supports will I be provided as a therapeutic foster parent?
+What type of supports will I be provided as a therapeutic foster parent?

 How long will clients remain in my home?